UTexas

 2. Temporary banner space designations.

-1. The dean of students will designate temporary banner spaces where banners may be hung in outdoor locations not occupied or controlled by any other academic or administrative unit.
+1. The Dean of Students will designate temporary banner spaces where banners may be hung in outdoor locations not occupied or controlled by any other academic or administrative unit.
 Temporary banner spaces are not open to members of the public.

 2. Other academic or administrative units may designate one or more temporary banner spaces where banners may be hung in indoor or outdoor locations that the unit occupies or controls.
 These temporary banner spaces are not open to members of the public.